gregnrobinson/cloud-tools/README.md

   "image": "gregnrobinson/cloud-tools:latest"
 }
 ```
 Navigate to the bottom left corner of your screen and select `reopen in container`.
-Now your running solely on the container in this repository.Your entire workspace structure is mounted automatically.
+Now your running a Docker as the integrated terminal for the entire workspace.
+Your workspace is mounted to the container file system.

 # Building Locally

 If you want to build the image locally run the following command at the root of the project directory.
 You can provide the `--build-arg` tag to change the version on any of the following packages.